 We can offer courses to organisations and venues of any length from a single day’s workshop to a long weekend, week, or part-time year depending on the amount of depth required.
-Please contact us if you want us to run a course in your area.
+Please contact us if you want us to run a course in your area or online.

-The chief purpose of a course is to map out a management plan for a ‘one planet’ project and understand the other requirements.
+The chief purpose of a short workshop is to map out a management plan for a ‘one planet’ project and understand the other requirements.

 Topics include: land assessment, agroecology, renewable energy, zero carbon building and transport, water supply, sewage treatment, land management, measurement and verification, and planning applications.